claasd/caffoa.net/readme.md

 * Responses that have well-defined schemas will be serialized to Json responses
 * The interface will not have IActionResult returns, but need to return the actual object for the method
 * The interface will have the actual type that was passed along in the body as parameter
-* Errors (400-499) will be implemented as Exceptions, that you can throw in your implementation.
+* Errors (400-499) will be implemented as Exceptions, that you can throw in your implementation by subclassing CaffoaClientError.
 * If you have different return codes for one object (e.g. 200 or 201 for a put request), the return of the interface will be (YourObject, int).

 Caffoa takes over a lot of boilerplate code for you.
 Furthermore, it forces you to not cut corners, as you cannot return a different object than the specification calls for.